bryansullins/baremetalesxi/README.md

 ## Thank Yous and Contributors

-* Could not have done this without [William Lam's post about kickstart] ("https://www.virtuallyghetto.com/2012/03/how-to-create-bootable-esxi-5-iso.html").
+* Could not have done this without [William Lam's post about kickstart](https://www.virtuallyghetto.com/2012/03/how-to-create-bootable-esxi-5-iso.html).
 * HPE Hardware and their donation(s) of time.

 ## Versioning